 A comic book about Karski published in Italy, created by by journalist Marco Rizzo and artist Lelio Bonaccorso, it's called "L'uomo che l' scopri Olocausto" (The Man Who Discovered the Holocaust) and is in Italian.

-A play about Karski written by Georgetown professor Derek Goldman and Clark Young, starred Academy Award nominee David Strathairn as Karski in a world premier performance, directed by Goldman at Georgetown University on Karski's 100th birthday.
+A play about Karski written by Georgetown professor Derek Goldman and Clark Young, Remember This – Walking with Jan Karski, starred Academy Award nominee David Strathairn as Karski in a world premier performance, directed by Goldman at Georgetown University on Karski's 100th birthday.

 The play was performed in New York and Washington, DC during July 2015 to much acclaim, including this Washington Postarticle by Peter Marks

 Another review of the play is by Masha Leon, with this article from Forward

 An article about the play's New York performance in the Tablet Magazine by Gabriela Geselowitz

 Jan Karski April 24, 1914 - July 13, 2000